-Thursday, January 14, 2015, Lyric Opera of Chicago announced its 2016-17 Season, scheduled to include 8 opera productions on its main stage, 1 opera production at the Harris Theater for Music and Dance, and 1 musical, part of its ongoing American Musical Initiative.
-Casting includes Eric Owens, Piotr Beczała, Christine Goerke, Sondra Radvanosvky, Joseph Calleja, and Ana María Martínez.
+On Thursday, January 14, 2015, Lyric Opera of Chicago announced its 2016-17 season, scheduled to include eight opera productions on its main stage, one opera production at the Harris Theater for Music and Dance, and one musical, part of its ongoing American Musical Initiative.
+Casting includes Eric Owens, Piotr Beczała, Christine Goerke, Sondra Radvanovsky, Joseph Calleja, and Ana María Martínez.

 Bellini’s Norma comes to Chicago in a co-production developed with Canadian Opera Company, Grand Théâtre de Genève, and San Francisco Opera.
-Sondra Radvanosky plays the Druid high priestess, Norma.
+Sondra Radvanovsky plays the Druid high priestess, Norma.
 Elizabeth DeShong, a Ryan Opera Center alumna, performs the role of Adalgisa.
 Russell Thomas and Andrea Silvestrelli appear as Pollione and Oroveso respectively.
 Riccardo Frizza leads from the podium, making his Lyric debut.
 Kevin Newbury is the stage director.
-Norma runs for 7 performances from Jan.
-28 – Feb.
-25, 2017.
+Norma runs for 7 performances from January 28 – February 25, 2017.

 Other performances that Lyric presents as part of its 2016-17 season include: